scssandanayake/1st-year-past-papers-and-lecture-materials/README.md

 # 1st-year-past-papers-and-notes
-This repository contains past papers, notes, and lecture notes for the 1st year modules that taught in Faculty of Computing (FOC) at NSBM Green University.
+- This repository contains past papers, notes, and lecture notes for the 1st year modules that taught in Faculty of Computing (FOC) at NSBM Green University.
+- Resources for UGC, Plymouth and victoria university degrees.
+- For these degree domains -> SE, CS, DS, CN, TM, MIS, BIT(CS) and computer security.

-I'm still updating this repo . you can "STAR" this repository.
+- I'm still updating this repo .
+- You can "STAR" this repository.

-#download the files into a local device
+# Download the files into a local device
-1) click the button named "CODE" copy the url and clone the repository.
+1) Click the button named "CODE" copy the url and clone the repository.
 OR
-2) click "Downlaod - ZIP" to downlaod the zip file.
+2) Click "Downlaod - ZIP" to downlaod the zip file.

-#Thank You :)
+# Thank You :)